This section is a part of the GROMACS Wizard tutorial.

 Load the system

 In this tutorial, we will be using the 1AKI structure.
-You can download it from the RCSB Protein Data Bank website or you can easily get it using the Protein Data Bank Downloader Extension (you can add this free extension from the SAMSON Connect).
-Open this extension via Apps menu > Biology > Download from Protein Data Bank or simply search for it in the Find commands search box in the top-right corner of SAMSON, enter the PDB code 1AKI (you can select any format: PDB, PDBx/mmCIF, or MMTF), and click Load.
+You can download it from the RCSB Protein Data Bank website by clicking on Home > Fetch.
+Enter the PDB code 1AKI (you can select any format: PDB, PDBx/mmCIF, or MMTF), and click Load.
 Depending on the format, a pop-up dialog will appear asking about import parameters – you can leave them to their default values.

 If you downloaded the system from the Protein Data Bank website or you have it locally, then you can load your system using the Home > Open (Ctrl/Cmd⌘ + O).